mensbeam/Arsse/README.md

 - The documentation for the `getCompactHeadlines` operation states the default value for `limit` is 20, but the reference implementation defaults to unlimited; The Arsse also defaults to unlimited
 - It is assumed TTRSS exposes undocumented behaviour; unless otherwise noted The Arsse only implements documented behaviour

+#### Interaction with HTTP authentication

+Tiny Tiny RSS itself is unaware of HTTP authentication: if HTTP authentication is used in the server configuration, it has no effect on authentication in the API.
+The Arsse, however, makes use of HTTP authentication for NextCloud News, and can do so for TTRSS as well.
+In a default configuration The Arsse functions in the same way as TTRSS: HTTP authentication and API authentication are completely separate and independent.
+Behaviour is modified in the following circumstances:

+- If the `userHTTPAuthRequired` setting is `true`:
+    - Clients must pass HTTP authentication; API authentication then proceeds as normal
+- If the `userSessionEnforced` setting is `false`:
+    - Clients may optionally provide HTTP credentials; if they are valid API authentication is skipped: tokens are issued upon login, but ignored for HTTP-authenticated requests
+- If the `userHTTPAuthRequired` setting is `true` and the `userSessionEnforced` setting is `false`:
+    - Clients must pass HTTP authentication; API authentication is skipped: tokens are issued upon login, but thereafter ignored
+- If the `userPreAuth` setting is `true`:
+    - The Web server asserts authentication was successful; API authentication only checks that HTTP and API user names match
+- If the `userPreAuth` setting is `true` and the `userSessionEnforced` setting is `false`:
+    - The Web server asserts authentication was successful; API authentication is skipped: tokens are issued upon login, but thereafter ignored

+In all cases, supplying invalid HTTP credentials will result in a 401 response.

 [newIssue]: https://code.mensbeam.com/MensBeam/arsse/issues/new
 [Composer]: https://getcomposer.org/